7 Student-centered learning examples with technology

 There are several ways student voice can drive student-centered learning activities.
 One way is through the use of student-led discussions and group projects.
 When students are given the opportunity to lead discussions and collaborate with their peers, they are able to take ownership of the learning process and engage in deeper, more meaningful learning experiences.

 Student voices can also be highlighted through feedback and reflection.
-Students that are given the opportunity to provide feedback and reflect on their progress subsequently take an active role in shaping their own learning and developing a deeper understanding of the content.
+Students who are given the opportunity to provide feedback and reflect on their progress subsequently take an active role in shaping their own learning and developing a deeper understanding of the content.

 The use of student surveys and other forms of feedback is also beneficial.
 When teachers take the time to listen to their students and incorporate their feedback into the learning process, they create a more personalized and meaningful experience that meets the unique needs and interests of each student.